 Atlas OG emits a scent that’s similar to cinnamon and citrus with an earthen undertone that almost reminds you of a fruity bread.

-If you happen upon Atlas OG X, the X simply means that it’s been infused with kief, so it will likely be far more potent when smoking or vaping.
+If you pickup Atlas OG X, the X simply means that it’s been infused with kief, so it will likely be far more potent when smoking or vaping.

 THC levels for this strain usually average around 20% while CBD levels average at .1%.
 The dominant terpenes of Atlas OG are caryophyllene, myrcene, and limonene.